 Christina Hull Paxson

-Christina Paxson was sworn in as the nineteenth president of Brown University on Monday, July 2, 2012.
-At the time of her appointment in March 2012, she was dean of the Woodrow Wilson School of International and Public Affairs and the Hughes Rogers Professor of Economics and Public Affairs at Princeton University.
+Prior to her appointment as President in July 2012, she was dean of the Woodrow Wilson School of International and Public Affairs and the Hughes Rogers Professor of Economics and Public Affairs at Princeton University.

 A 1982 honors graduate of Swarthmore College, Phi Beta Kappa, Paxson earned her graduate degrees in economics at Columbia University (M.A., 1985; Ph.D., 1987).
 She began her academic career at Princeton University in 1986, becoming assistant professor of economics and public affairs the next year.
 She became a full professor in 1997 and was named the Hughes-Rogers Professor of Economics and Public Affairs in 2007.
 While at Princeton, Paxson also served as associate chair (2005-2008) and chair (2008-2009) of the Department of Economics and was the founding director of a National Institute on Aging Center for the Economics and Demography of Aging.
 In 2000, she founded the Center for Health and Wellbeing, an interdisciplinary research center in the Woodrow Wilson School.
 The center established multidisciplinary graduate and undergraduate certificate programs in health and health policy.
 She served as the center’s director until 2009.

 Initially working on international economic problems of labor supply, mobility, savings, inequality, and aging, Paxson focused increasingly on the relationship of economic factors to health and welfare over the life course, particularly on the health and welfare of children.
-She has been the principal investigator on a number of research projects supported by the National Institutes of Health, the most recent of which is a study of adversity and resilience after Hurricane Katrina.
-She was elected vice president of the American Economic Association in 2012 and is a member of the Council on Foreign Relations.
+She has been the principal investigator on a number of research projects supported by the National Institutes of Health, including a study of adversity and resilience after Hurricane Katrina.
+She has authored or co-authored numerous journal articles, was elected vice president of the American Economic Association in 2012, and is a member of the Council on Foreign Relations.